NewYorkFive/GPUImage/README.md

 There are currently 125 built-in filters, divided into the following categories:

-### Color adjustments ###
+### Color adjustments 色彩调节###

 - **GPUImageBrightnessFilter**: Adjusts the brightness of the image
   - *brightness*: The adjusted brightness (-1.0 - 1.0, with 0.0 as the default)
+  - 亮度

 - **GPUImageExposureFilter**: Adjusts the exposure of the image
   - *exposure*: The adjusted exposure (-10.0 - 10.0, with 0.0 as the default)
+  - 曝光

 - **GPUImageContrastFilter**: Adjusts the contrast of the image
   - *contrast*: The adjusted contrast (0.0 - 4.0, with 1.0 as the default)
+  - 对比度

 - **GPUImageSaturationFilter**: Adjusts the saturation of an image
   - *saturation*: The degree of saturation or desaturation to apply to the image (0.0 - 2.0, with 1.0 as the default)
+  - 饱和度

 - **GPUImageGammaFilter**: Adjusts the gamma of an image
   - *gamma*: The gamma adjustment to apply (0.0 - 3.0, with 1.0 as the default)
+  - 伽马值

-- **GPUImageLevelsFilter**: Photoshop-like levels adjustment.
+- **GPUImageLevelsFilter(色阶)**: Photoshop-like levels adjustment.
 The min, max, minOut and maxOut parameters are floats in the range [0, 1].
 If you have parameters from Photoshop in the range [0, 255] you must first convert them to be [0, 1].
 The gamma/mid parameter is a float >= 0.
 This matches the value from Photoshop.
 If you want to apply levels to RGB as well as individual channels you need to use this filter twice - first for the individual channels and then for all channels.

-- **GPUImageColorMatrixFilter**: Transforms the colors of an image by applying a matrix to them
+- **GPUImageColorMatrixFilter（颜色矩阵）**: Transforms the colors of an image by applying a matrix to them
   - *colorMatrix*: A 4x4 matrix used to transform each color in an image
   - *intensity*: The degree to which the new transformed color replaces the original color for each pixel